Contact Us for a Free Consultation 818-394-7835

 Stores are Liable for Falling Merchandise Injuries

 When you shop at a retail or warehouse store, you never expect to get injured and presume the premises are safe.
+However, under California law, property owners must follow specific rules to ensure the safety of their customers.
+This means that store owners have a legal duty to ensure a hazard on their property won't harm their customers, empowering you with this knowledge.

+They are obligated to inspect and repair potential hazards routinely.
 When a store owner fails to keep you safe from harm, they might have breached their duty of care.
 This means you could be entitled to compensation through a premises liability lawsuit.
+For a premises liability lawsuit to be successful, several factors must be proven:

 • Store owner owned or had control of the premises;